The Friends of the Wild Flower Garden

 Poem by Lon Miller.
 Photo by Gloria Miller.
 Read more of Lon Miller in the Poet's Corner

 Harriet Betzold is a former member of the Friends Board of directors and was Friends President 1994 - 1997.
 Harriet says her favorite time of year in the Garden is “the spring when the ephemerals are just starting to sprout and bloom and the birds are seeking out their territory for nesting.
 Identifying a bird by its song is a satisfying experience.”
 Her interest in birding dates back to her days on the family farm, when an aunt shared her extensive knowledge of birds.
 In high school, Harriet created a bird book for a biology class project.
 Later in life, she spent countless hours observing and drawing birds in the Garden.
-Shown below are six of her drawings.
+Shown below are eight of her drawings.

 Note: Parts of this article were published in The Friends of the Wild Flower Garden newsletter, the Fringed Gentian™, Vol. 58, #4.
 Autumn 2010, and Winter 2005, Vol. 53 #1.
 Additional material has been added.